igfarm/amp_power/README.md

-# amp_power
+# Power Amp Control for CamillaDSP and RasperyPi using Kasa SmartPulg

-This project contains a small utility to control the AC power of an audio power amplifier using an smart plug when connected to CamillaDSP on a RasperyPi as descirbed in [this thread](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/) of the Audio Science Review website.
+This project contains a small script to control the AC power of an audio power amplifier using an Kasa smart plug when connected to CamillaDSP on a RasperyPi.
+This setup is  descirbed in [this thread](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/) of the Audio Science Review website.

 It can use any of the plugs from that the [python-kasa](https://github.com/python-kasa/python-kasa) can control.
 In my case I used the [HS103 device](https://www.amazon.com/TP-Link-Kasa-Smart-Wifi-Plug/dp/B07RCNB2L3).